1.1 We are committed to safeguarding the privacy of our website visitors and app users.

 (a) Account data, profile data and workout data will be retained a maximum for 10 years after your last date of activity inside of the service.

-(b) Account data, profile data and workout data will be removed promptly if you submit a request for your data to be removed.
+(b) Account data, profile data and workout data will be removed promptly if you submit a request via a support ticket or support email for your data to be removed.

 6.4 Notwithstanding the other provisions of this Section 6, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.